An AUDITION is required for admission to the Musical Theatre Concentration in the School of Theatre and Dance.

 Prospective students may elect to be considered for BOTH the Musical Theatre & Theatre Programs by auditioning for the Musical Theatre Program.

-Students who wish to be considered for both programs must audition for the Musical Theatre program, fulfill its audition requirements, and indicate when registering to audition that they would ALSO like to be considered for the Theatre Program.
+Students who wish to be considered for both programs must audition for the Musical Theatre program, fulfill its audition requirements, and indicate when registering to audition that they would like to be considered for both programs.

 - Go to http://www.jmu.edu/theatre/thadmis.htm to familiarize yourself with the Theatre program audition/ portfolio review requirements.
 The monologue requirements are the same for both Musical Theatre & Theatre.
 If a student would like to also be considered for design/ technology, theatre studies, or theatre education in the Theatre program they should bring the materials detailed in the “design/ tech focused applicant,” the “theatre studies focused applicant,” or the “theatre education focused applicant” requirements.